• Skip to primary navigation

 Looking for an alternative to the usual Cod recipes?
 Try incorporating Rockfish into your meals.

-Its firm texture allows it to hold up well in soups and stews, while its mild flavor profiles complement bold ingredients like tomatoes and peppers.
+Its firm texture allows it to hold up well in soups and stews, while its mild flavors complement bold ingredients like tomatoes and peppers.

 Some recommended dishes include Rockfish Tacos, Baked Rockfish Fillet with Lemon Butter Sauce, or even Fisherman's Seafood Stew with a mix of shrimp and crab.